Set Up Login Accounts for Database Mirroring or Always On Availability Groups (SQL Server)

-If two server instances run as different accounts, the system administrator must use the CREATE LOGIN Transact-SQL statement to create a login for the startup service account of the remote instance in the syslogins table of the master database of each server instance.
+If two server instances run as different accounts, the system administrator must use the CREATE LOGIN Transact-SQL statement to create a login for the startup service account of the remote instance for each server instance.
 For more information, see CREATE LOGIN (Transact-SQL).

-For example, for the server instance sqlA, which runs under loginA, to connect to the server instance sqlB, which runs under loginB, loginA must be in the syslogins table on sqlB, and loginB must be in the syslogins table on sqlA.
+For example, for the server instance sqlA, which runs under loginA, to connect to the server instance sqlB, which runs under loginB, loginA must exist on sqlB, and loginB must exist on sqlA.
 In addition, for a database mirroring session that includes a witness server instance (sqlC) and in which the three server instances run under different domain accounts, the following logins must be created:

 Once a login has been created on a server instance, the login must be granted permission to connect to the database mirroring endpoint of the server instance.
 The system administrator grants the connect permission using a GRANT Transact-SQL statement.
 For more information, see GRANT (Transact-SQL).